fidanazhan/django-ludo/README.md

-Sport App which users can host or participate for sport games in their local area.
-Created using Django for the backend and simple Html, CSS and Javascript for the frontend

 # LUDO - V1
 Sport App which user can host or participate to sport game in local area.
 Created using django for the backend and simple html css for the frontend.